 First things first, once you’ve sorted the garden and binned the unnecessaries, it’s time to get those professional photos sorted and lay out a detailed floor-plan for prospective buyers.

 Sound daunting?
 It doesn’t have to be.
-All part of their first class service, Moovingo will sort this for you as part of their flat fee.
-They’ll also back your property with a strategic marketing plan too.
+All part of their first class service, Moovingo will sort this for you as part of their fair flat fee.
+They’ll also back your property with a strategic marketing plan, super strong negotiating and a smooth close with solicitors.